worktheclock/replit.github.io/Teams/InputOutput.md

 Creating an exact test is similar to the match test created above.

-As an example, we'll create an assignement where students have to write the formula to calculate the area of a circle using the `math` module.
+As an example, we'll create an assignment where students have to write the formula to calculate the area of a circle using the `math` module.
 To test that the student uses `math.pi` instead of some variable like `pi=3.14`, we will use the exact input/output test.

 We have already created the skeleton code and README.md file, so now we'll create the test.